-So you finally arrive on this little red dot……coats shed, shorts and flip flops on, Singapore sling in hand, it sure feels like paradise……then reality hits; bank accounts, property hunts, schools for kids and of course taxes!!
-But not to worry, go ahead and sip that drink, not only are taxes easy to understand and similar to what you would find in other developed countries, you will quickly realise that that they are a lot lighter on the pocket (with a small caveat on cars) than most developed countries.
+So you finally arrive on this little red dot…… coat shed, shorts and flip flops on, Singapore sling in hand, it sure feels like paradise……then reality hits; bank accounts, property hunts, schools for kids and of course taxes!!
+But not to worry, go ahead and sip that drink, not only are taxes easy to understand and similar to what you would find in other developed countries, you will quickly realise that they are a lot lighter on the pocket (with a small caveat on cars) than most developed countries.

 So let’s break it down, what are the main taxes that you need to be aware of that will affect you the most.

 - Income tax – Not only is it incredibly easy to file your income taxes here (literally one simple form), it is also surprisingly low.
 Your income is assessed on the prior calendar year up to December 31st and your tax return must be filed by April 15th.
 The first S$20,000 of your income is tax free and then the personal income tax starts at 2% on the subsequent S$10,000 and gradually increases to 22% (increased this year from 20%) on income that is more than S$320,000.
 This was the biggest difference I noted when I first arrived here from the UK where the lowest tax rate was 20% and it progressed to a dizzying 45% at the highest bracket.
 Suddenly I had so much more money in my pocket after taxes.
 You are also entitled to a whole range of deductions and reliefs against your income including spouse relief if your spouse’s income is below S$4,000 and foreign domestic worker levy relief as mentioned earlier.
 Find out more here.

 - Year of Assessment (YA) refers to the year in which income tax is calculated and charged but confusingly refers to the income earned in the preceding year.
 Example: For YA 2017, the assessment is for income earned from Jan to Dec 2016.